rvptech/Python-Reference-Docs/readme.md

 ### Variables:

 - Variable is a named place in the memory where a programmer can store data and later retrieve the data using the variable name.

 <mark>NOTE : Python is completely object oriented, and not "statically typed".
 You do not need to declare variables before using them, or declare their type.
 Every variable in Python is an object.</mark>

 - A variable name must start with a letter or the underscore character
 - A variable name cannot start with a number
-- A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+- A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and \_ )
 - Variable names are case-sensitive (age, Age and AGE are three different variables)
 - A variable name cannot be any of the Python keywords.

 #### Global Variables:

 - Variables that are created outside of a function (as in all of the examples in the previous pages) are known as global variables.

 - Global variables can be used by everyone, both inside of functions and outside.

+#### The global Keyword :

+- Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.

+- To create a global variable inside a function, you can use the global keyword.